nt246/physalia-lcwgs/day_2/markdowns/02_likelihoods.md

 * -GL 1: genotype likelihood model as in SAMtools
 * -doGlf 4: output in text format

-You can usually speed up computation with `-nThreads INT`.
+Note that you can usually speed up computation with `-nThreads INT` when working with real data.

 The `-C` option adjusts mapping quality for reads with excessive mismatches.
 The [samtools](http://www.htslib.org/doc/samtools-mpileup.html) documentation recommends setting this to 50 for reads mapped with BWA. `-C` and `-baq` (not used here, but see below) require that you supply the reference genome with `-ref`.